Halloween Will Suck This Year: Foreclosure Maps

 Bay Area Foreclosures Legend

-Whatever the case, hope you find great places to do your trick or treating this year!
-Be safe on the streets and enjoy, and may all that candy (or partying) help us forget our troubles for the moment.
+Whatever the case, I hope you find a little reprieve during this kid’s holiday and are able to engage in some Halloween fun as a short distraction from reality.
+Be safe on the streets.
+And may all that candy (or partying) help us forget our troubles for the moment.

 Well Halloween is over and it turned out quieter for us this year than it usually is.
 So we have a lot of leftover candy!